kansil/ProFAB/README.md

 Score_file: Score_machine_type_protein_type.csv
 ```

 The other way to use the learning algorithms is passing from using any Python IDE by importing the packages.
-The way to implement the code is given in [test_file.ipynb](test_file).
+The way to implement the code is given in [test_file](test_file.ipynb).

 The parameters used in dataset importing are explained in [import_datasets](prb/import_dataset).
 Other steps are explained in [process_learn_evaluate](prb/process_learn_evaluate).